iotaledger/wallet.rs/docOps/docs/specs/README.md

 Initializes account
 There are several scenarios in which an account can be initialized:

 - *Seed generated outside the Stronghold*: In this case, the _account_ should be initialized with a seed.
-It should communicate with the Stronghold using the _import_accounts_ method and should expect an ID as a response.
+It should communicate with the Stronghold using the `import_accounts` method and should expect an ID as a response.
-- *Seed generated inside the Stronghold8*: In this case, the _account_ should be initialized without a seed.
-It should communicate with the Stronghold using its _create_account_ method and should expect an “id” in response;
+- *Seed generated inside the Stronghold*: In this case, the _account_ should be initialized without a seed.
+It should communicate with the Stronghold using its `create_account` method and should expect an “id” in response;
 - *Importing accounts from Stronghold backup*: In this case, the _account_ should receive all the initialization properties from the `Stronghold`.
 Please note that during backup, these configuration settings should be passed to the `Stronghold`.
 See [import_accounts()](#import_accounts).

 The following should be considered when initializing an account: